mappls-api/mapmyindia-places-n-directions-web-sdk/placePicker-plugin/readme.md

     - `topText`: The banner text to show at the top as title of the Place Picker plugin.
 Default is `Place Picker`.
     - `pinImage`: (URL) The PIN icon on the map.
     - `pinHeight`: (number).
 To adjust the placement of the PIN icon on the map.
+    - `pod`: Place type which you want to restrict the results by. e.g. `pod:'city'`.
+Valid values are:
+        - SLC (sub locality)
+        - LC (locality)
+        - CITY
+        - VLG (village)
+        - SDIST (sub district)
+        - DIST (district)
+        - STATE
+        - SSLC (sub sub locality)
+        - POI (place of interest)
+    - `filter`: a parameter to restrict results by. e.g. `filter:'cop:9qgxam'`
+        - Can be used to filter results by PIN code. e.g. `pin:110055`
+        - Can be used to filter results by eLoc. e.g. `cop:9qgxam`
+        - Can be used to filter results by view bound. e.g. `filter=bounds:28.598882,77.212407;28.467375,77.353513`
+    - `tokenizeAddress`: boolean value used to return address tokens from the searched places from MapmyIndia Search APIs. e.g. `tokenizeAddress:true`
+    - `distance`: boolean value used to show aerial distance from location passed in `location`. of the searched place in results listing e.g. `distance:true`
     - `callback`: (method): to get data after location selection .
 If no callback method is specified, UI `GET` button will be hidden.
 In this case, the consuming app can get data by calling method `getLocation()`.

 <br>